Lingy12/my-test/README.md

 Assumption: The wav2vec2 tokenizer only consume upper case text without any punctuation.
 The due to the GPU memory limitation, I limit the time of the audio to 20 seconds.

 Note: I wrote a python script for long run training.
-But the code I kept a copy in the notebook, the results and other part are in notebook.
+But the code I kept a copy in the notebook, the results and other part (like explaination for pipeline and interpretation of training validation results) are in notebook.

 ### 1. Finetuning the Model